Heathrow given green light to raise passenger charges by more than 50%

 A decision on a long-term cap which is expected to begin in summer 2022 and run to 2027 is due to be announced early next year.

-A spokesman for Heathrow, which had called for the cap to range from £32 to £43, said it was “extremely disappointed” in the interim figure of £30.19.
+A spokesman for Heathrow, which had called for the cap to range from £32 to £43, said it was “extremely disappointed” with the interim figure of £30.19.

 He claimed it “relies on rushed analysis and will undermine passenger experience” at the airport.